LayMui/website-hugo/exampleSite/content/english/post/faith-towards-God.md

 and the vision of the Lord Jesus Christ

-Faith just comes out and grabs hold of it and you are not even focusing on faith

-that's when your faith is strongest - When you have no focus onn it.
+Faith just comes out and grabs hold of it and you are not even focusing on faith that's when your faith is strongest - When you have no focus onn it.
 The focus is on **Jesus**

-You get a revelationn of Him and His grace.
+You get a revelation of Him and His grace.
 Faith is not a problem.

 Jesus is the source and object of biblical faith.